gcanti/fp-ts/docs/modules/Alternative.ts.md

 ---
 title: Alternative.ts
-nav_order: 2
+nav_order: 1
 parent: Modules
 ---

 ## Alternative overview

-The `Alternative` type class extends the `Alt` type class with a value that should be the left and right identity for `alt`.
+The `Alternative` type class extends the `SemigroupK` type class with a value that should be the left and right identity for `alt`.

 It is similar to `Monoid`, except that it applies to types of kind `* -> *`, like `Array` or `Option`, rather than concrete types like `string` or `number`.

-`Alternative` instances should satisfy the following laws in addition to the `Alt` laws:
+`Alternative` instances should satisfy the following laws in addition to the `SemigroupK` laws:

 1. Left identity: `zero |> alt(() => fa) <-> fa`
 2. Right identity: `fa |> alt(() => zero) <-> fa`